-Revenue has increased to £470m (2019: £450m) during the year, in line with the allowed Distribution Use of System (DUoS) revenue under the RIIO price control.
+Revenue has decreased to £441m (2020: £470m) during the year, as a result of the COVID-19 impact on electricity demand and also reflecting the allowed Distribution Use of System (DUOS) revenue under the RIIO-ED1 price control.

 The allowed revenue is recovered against an estimated level of electricity demand across the network.
 Given the difficulty of predicting this demand each year, we end up with either an over or an under recovery against planned revenue.
-These over or under recoveries are included in the Consolidated Statement of Comprehensive Income for the period and will be corrected in future periods through the Ofgem price setting mechanism.
+These over or under recoveries are included in the consolidated income statement for the period and will be corrected in future periods through the Ofgem price setting mechanism.

-For the year ended 31 March 2020 there was an over recovery of DUoS revenue of £9.7m against plan, before adjustment for RPI indexation (2019: £0.4m over recovery), reflecting variability against forecast in consumption volumes year on year.
-This over recovery will be corrected through adjustments in pricing in two years' time, in accordance with Ofgem methodology.
+For the year 31 March 2021 there was an under recovery of DUoS revenue of £21.7m against plan before adjustment for RPI indexation (2020: £9.7m over-recovery), reflecting variability against forecast in consumption volumes year on year, the significant under recovery being direct effect from the lower consumption due to COVID-19.
+This under recovery will be corrected through adjustments in revenues to be received in two years' time, in accordance with Ofgem's methodology.